 3 credit hours.
-Pre-requisites: ITL 202 or equivalent, or placement examination.
+Pre-requisites: ITL250 (Intermediate Italian II, equivalent to four semesters of ITL language), or placement examination.
 Conducted in Italian.

-ITL 301 - CULTURAL TOPICS IN ITALIAN
+ITL 301 - ADVANCED ITALIAN: CULTURAL TOPICS IN ITALIAN

 The course, conducted entirely in Italian, focuses on strengthening the student's knowledge and use of Italian at an advanced academic level while introducing students to major themes of Italian modern culture.
 Through the viewing of films and reading and analysis of literary texts and articles, the course explores topics relating to contemporary Italy, such as immigration and emigration and issues and challenges facing young Italians.
 The course enlarges the students' perspectives on Italy today by exploring various interpretations of cultural phenomena, with particular attention to artistic, social and historical aspects.